reicraftscode/web-chat-application/readme.md

 This paradigm was used as there was a button click function in the webapp that explicitly tells the state to change into the desired state.
 For example, a button click will change the state to true.

 ### Functional
-The components are made by using functional methods (functional components).
-Even the backend functions are also made to help achieve results.
+The components were made by using functional methods (functional components).
+Even the backend functions were also made to help achieve results.

 ## Built With